james-jw/xq-renjin/README.md

   $r('df')
 ```

-In order to provide a seamless scripting experience, all R objects are automatically
+In order to provide a seamless scripting experience, all R objects are often automatically
-mapped to XQuery objects.
-This allows for the use of the `?` operator when querying objects or arrays:
+mapped to XQuery maps or arrays if applicable.
+This allows for the use of the `?` operator when querying objects or arrays.

 So in the above example, you could access the a column like so: